A dirty or clogged fuel injector, can cause classic engine problems. For instance, lean misfire, rough idle, hesitation and loss of power.

 Cleaning Fuel Injectors

 The benefits realized by injector cleaning obviously will vary, depending on the condition of the injectors.
 Injectors that are really dirty, should show a good improvement in performance.
 Either way, performance, fuel economy and emissions should all be better, after a cleaning.

 So, one of the obvious symptoms of clogged fuel injectors, is the lighting up of the “Check Engine” light.
 The engine codes usually associated with clogged injectors, can range from misfire codes to lean codes.
 Fault codes associated with clogged injectors, are the P0300 thru P0308.
 Consequently, indicates the engine controller is seeing an engine misfire.

 - Heat Soak

 - Also, Increase or Decrease in Long and Short-Term Fuel Trims

 - Longer Crank Times

 - Lack of Maintenance

-So, High quality gasoline has detergents designed to keep injectors clean.
-Yes, This implies that cheap gas will take you down the fast road to clogged injectors.
-Finally, The equality of the fuel you use has a pronounced impact on fuel injector life and cleanliness.
+So, high quality gasoline, has detergents designed to keep injectors clean.
+Yes, this implies that cheap gas, will take you down the fast road, to clogged injectors.
+Finally, the quality of the fuel you use, has a huge impact on fuel injector life.